OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

  * [Exercise 5: Calling the Microsoft Graph](Part5.md)
  * [Resources](Resources.md)

 In this exercise, you will build a map tab that can display trouble spots during an emergency.
-Tha tab is built as a SharePoint Framework web part, where Sharepoint provides hosting, authentication, and a number of other services.
+The tab is built as a SharePoint Framework web part, where Sharepoint provides hosting, authentication, and a number of other services.
 As in Exercise 3, the data is stored in a SharePoint list, but this time the list is accessed using the Microsoft 365 Graph.

 ## Before you begin